Wu-Zhe/future-engineer-and-applied-researcher/README.md

 **

-Given the rapid advance in LLMs, AI agents, and loop engineering, future software engineers or applied researchers can focus on developing the following set of skills to maintain their value.
+Given rapid advances in LLMs, AI agents, and loop engineering, the critical skills for future software engineers and applied researchers will shift from executing individual tasks toward the following capabilities.

         1. Build deep fundamentals and domain expertise.
         Understand enough to reason independently, recognize bad assumptions, and know when AI is wrong.